ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Unlike consent state, this `shareData` is not persisted in client side storage.

+##### Local caching
+As mentioned in the response section, the consent state returned in the response will be stored in `localStorage` as a client side cache.
+The cached value will be used to avoid an extra server roundtrip on user's next visit.
+Note that this cached value, i.e user's previous consent decision ("accepted" or "rejected"), will always be respected in prior to all other things.
+A couple of implications with this behavior:

+- If a login user can make consent decisions elsewhere, any decision changes will be one-time-off due to the client side cache.
+- When the user is travelling away from a consent enforced region, the user's very first visit in the new region will still take user's previous consent decision in cache.
+It's the `checkConsentHref` endpoint's job to decide if the same decision should still be respected for all future visits by echoing back user's consent, or consent is no longer required for the user  by responding `consentRequire: false, expireCache: true`.

+If the above behavior is unwanted, publishers can return `expireCache: true` all the time to completely disable client cache, with a tradeoff on increased latency.

+Note that the any locally collected consent decisions via the prompt UI are also stored in the same local cache overriding any previous consent state.

 #### consentRequired
-`consentRequired`: Whether consent is required.
-It accepts boolean values.
-It also can be set to `remote` to fetch the value remotely from the `checkConsentHref` endpoint.
-Note that this value will be ignored if there is previous consent state stored in local cache.
-See [geoOverride](#geooverride) section for example use cases.
+`consentRequired`: It accepts a boolean value indicating if a consent is required. `<amp-consent>` releases the lock immediately if `consentRequired: false`.
+It makes sense mostly with a combination of  [geoOverride](#geooverride) config.
+It  can also be set to `consentRequired: "remote"` to fetch the value remotely from the `checkConsentHref` endpoint.
+Note that this value will be ignored if there is previous consent state stored in local cache (see [Local caching](#local_caching) section for examples).

 #### onUpdateHref